-Natalie Gamble and Heidi Burrows have had an article published in the latest edition of The Review (published by Resolution, a family justice professionals’ organisation) about an important new Supreme Court decision.
+Natalie and Heidi have written for the latest edition of The Review about an important new Supreme Court decision on surrogacy.

 The case of Whittington Hospital NHS Trust v XX UKSC 14 involved a negligence claim brought by a woman who sought compensation to fund surrogacy in the USA after a series of medical failures left her unable to carry a pregnancy.
 The Supreme Court was asked to rule on whether she should be compensated for surrogacy in the USA (where professionally-arranged and compensated surrogacy is the norm) or only for surrogacy in the UK (which seeks to restrict what agencies and surrogates can be paid).